codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 private: false
 ---

-I've been playing with Claude Code for a while, and there is no doubt that it's a powerful assistant, capable of doing a lot of things as a coding partner.
-While it's very capable, it's also a paid service, and depending on your budget, it might not be a viable option and you need to explore other alternatives.
+I've been experimenting with Claude Code for a while, and there is no doubt that it's a powerful assistant, capable of performing a lot of tasks as a coding partner.
+While it's highly capable, it's also a paid service, and depending on your budget, it might not be a viable option, so you need to explore other alternatives.

-There are a few options you can consider.
+There are several options you can consider.
 One of them is [OpenCode](https://opencode.ai/), an open-source coding assistant that can be configured to work with various LLM providers and models, including local ones.

 ## Your Local Alternative with Ollama

 Installing **OpenCode** is straightforward.
-You can do it by running the following command in your terminal:
+You can accomplish this by running the following command in your terminal:

 `curl -fsSL https://opencode.ai/install | bash`

 There are other installation methods available in the [official documentation](https://opencode.ai/docs/#install).

-Once it's installed, the command `opencode` should be available in your terminal.
-Running it will start the TUI (Terminal User Interface) for OpenCode.
+Once installed, the command `opencode` should be available in your terminal.
+Executing it will start the TUI (Terminal User Interface) for OpenCode.

 [image of opencode running]